 If only the walls could talk!
 The stories they would have to tell of the long history of the pub in the heart of Carlisle.

-From what we’ve researched, in 1942 the licensee of the Carlisle Hotel was a man by the name of Flohm.
+From what we’ve researched, in 1942 the licensee of The Carlisle Hotel & Distillery was a man by the name of Flohm.
 When he volunteered for war service, his wife, Mrs Dot Flohm took over the business.
-She ran the Carlisle Hotel for 34 years.
+She ran The Carlisle Hotel & Distillery for 34 years.
 She described the hotel in 1941 as being surrounded by bush with only a basic plank road to Welshpool Road (until the Munitions factory was built in Welshpool).
 Guests in the hotel included women and children who had been evacuated from Singapore due to the Japanese occupation.
-Mrs D Flohm retired from the Carlisle Hotel in 1974.
+Mrs D Flohm retired from The Carlisle Hotel & Distillery in 1974.

-Dave Doyle and his dedicated team are now taking care of business at The Carlisle Hotel, and you can expect some welcomed renovations and surprises.
+Dave Doyle and his dedicated team are now taking care of business at The Carlisle Hotel & Distillery, and you can expect some welcomed renovations and surprises.
 Get ready to see some amazing new changes.

-The Carlisle Hotel is a family friendly venue serving a great selection of food, with an extensive range of ice cold beer, wine, spirits and cocktails to-boot.
+The Carlisle Hotel & Distillery is a family friendly venue serving a great selection of food, with an extensive range of ice cold beer, wine, spirits and cocktails to-boot.

 Check out our Daily meal specials here